pietryszak/dotfiles/README.md

 │   ├── config - not used
 │   └── rofi.rasi- not used
 ├── shortcuts
-│   ├── sway -  file with shortcuts used in sway.
+│   ├── sway -  - NOT USED YET - file with shortcuts used in sway.
 It's a just a list of shortcuts to fast look at it.
 It's not a config file!
 │   ├── vim -  file with shortcuts used in vim.
 It's a just a list of shortcuts to fast look at it.
 It's not a config file!
 │   └── zsh - file with shortcuts used in zsh.
 It's a just a list of shortcuts to fast look at it.
 It's not a config file!
 ├── spotifyd